SJoCurtis/191work/HW-9/ReadMe.md

 ## Jo Curtis

-This assign,ent was very confusing for me perosnally and I tried that is about it, hopefully it is not entirely terrible.
+This assignment was very confusing for me personally and I tried that is about it, hopefully it is not entirely terrible.

 ## What Helped